thacherT1D/new-angular-curriculum/10 - Building Apps/06 - Simple Interactivity.md

 ## Example of a simple interactive app in Angular 1 (using components)

-The baseline for having an interactive in Angular requires you to complete at least 4 steps:
+Creating an interactive web application in Angular requires you to complete at least 4 steps:

 1. Define and wire up a module
 1. Define and insert a component